OPS-E2E-PPE/VBA-Docs/outlook/How-to/Search-and-Filter/filtering-items-using-a-variable.md

 ---
-title: Filtering Items Using a Variable ms.prod: outlook ms.assetid: 4be50a96-a27e-ecbf-1f19-b8825a33c2eb ms.date: 06/08/2017
+title: Filtering Items Using a Variable ms.assetid: 4be50a96-a27e-ecbf-1f19-b8825a33c2eb ms.date: 06/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Filtering Items Using a Variable

-You can use values from variables as part of a filter in Microsoft Jet syntax or DAV Searching and Locating (DASL) syntax.
+Use values from variables as part of a filter in Microsoft Jet syntax or DAV Searching and Locating (DASL) syntax.
 The following example illustrates the use of variables as part of a filter:

 ```vb